citp/privacy-policy-historical/h/hv/hvc/hvcc.edu.md

   * the Internet Protocol address of the computer that accessed our website
   * the type of browser, its version and the operating system on which that browser is running
-  * the web page from which the _user_ accessed the current Web page
+  * the web page from which the _user_ accessed the current webpage
   * the date and time of the _user's_ request
   * the pages that were visited and the amount of time spent at each page